sewardlee337/sewardlee337.github.io/blog/_posts/2020-09-26-bayes-theorem-at-the-cia.md

 First, let's briefly discuss how Bayesian statistics differs from the "traditional" statistics that you learn in a Statistics 101 class.
 It stems from a philosophical difference in the definition of a "probability".

 "Traditional" statistics that you were likely taught is based on a ["frequentist" interpretation of probability](https://en.wikipedia.org/wiki/Frequentist_inference).
 In this paradigm, a probability is defined as the proportion of times that a given outcome occurs when a random event is repeated infinite times.
 A typical example involves repeatedly flipping a fair coin.
-As the number of coin flips becomes progressively greater, the proportion of heads gradually approaches 50%.
+As the number of coin flips becomes progressively larger, the proportion of heads gradually approaches 50%.
 So the probability of flipping heads is 0.5.

 The Bayesian paradigm defines a probability as a degree of belief.
 This corresponds to how we think about probability in everyday life, such as when we say something like: "I believe the senator has a 25% chance of getting reelected."
 When probabilities represent degrees of belief, we have a way to account for uncertainty in our logical reasoning about whether something is "True" or "False".